AbobakarSadeeq/paen_habit_tracker_webApp/README.md

 # paen_habit_tracker_webApp

-# functionality to add to habit detail page:
+## I implemented on that mind that i lose the size and gain the performance of project here
-4. completed on this current year how many times. (inside-box show it)
+1. cursor filteration => lose performance but gain size
-5. longest streak  (inside-box show it)
+2. js filteration => lose size but gain performance

-10. how many times in total all done.
+# functionality to add to habit detail page